flutter/flutter/dev/tools/gen_keycodes/README.md

 The `data` subdirectory contains both some local data files and the templates used to generate the source files.

-- `data/physical_key_data.json`: contains the merged physical key data from all the other sources.
-This file will be regenerated if "--collect" is specified for the gen_keycodes script.
-- `data/logical_key_data.json`: contains the list of unprintable logical keys.
-  This file will be regenerated if "--collect" is specified for the gen_keycodes script.
-- `data/key_name_to_android_name.json`: contains a mapping from Flutter key names to Android keycode names (with the "KEY\_" prefix stripped off).
-- `data/keyboard_key.tmpl`: contains the template for the `keyboard_key.dart`
-  file.
-Markers that begin and end with "@@@" denote the locations where generated data will be inserted.
-- `data/keyboard_maps.tmpl`: contains the template for the `keyboard_maps.dart`
-  file.
-Markers that begin and end with "@@@" denote the locations where generated data will be inserted.
 - `data/printable.json`: contains a mapping between Flutter key name and its printable character.
 This character is used as the key label.
 - `data/synonyms.json`: contains a mapping between pseudo-keys that represent